dimadesu/termux-nginx-rtmp/README.md

 Choose a reasonable bitrate to send from your action camera as ffmpeg will keep the same bitrate and try to send it over network.

-At least with my phone (Samsung S20 FE) I've noticed the stream is more stable and resilient to stutter and RF interference when streaming phone VS. action cameras (tested with Dji Osmo Action 4 and GoPro 10).
+At least with my phone (Samsung S20 FE) I've noticed the stream is more stable and resilient to stutter and RF interference when streaming from the phone VS. action cameras (tested with Dji Osmo Action 4 and GoPro 10).

 ## Prerequisites